emily-flambe/notes-for-goats/README.md

 The system is designed to integrate with Google Calendar to:
 - Import your daily events
-- Generate journal templates pre-populated with meetings
+- Generate note templates pre-populated with meetings
 - Link notes directly to calendar events

 ## Data Backup